SAMMISolutions/docs/doc_posts/_getting-started/introduction.md

 #### Extensions

 If all of the above is not enough for your needs, SAMMI Core also supports community made JavaScript extensions through the SAMMI Bridge, which can greatly extend its functionality, such as controlling other apps and services directly from your stream.
+Some of our extensions allow for direct SAMMI interaction with:
+- Ko-Fi
+- Twitter
+- Spotify
+- LIFX
+- IFTTT
+- foobar
+- Discord
+- Heat Map Twitch extension
+- and many more!

+A full list of SAMMI extensions can be found [here](https://sammi.solutions/extensions) and in our Discord!